 No one supported him?
 Everyone deserted him?
 How could this be?!

-Paul was perhaps the most prominent Christian leader at this time.
+Paul was perhaps the most prominent Christian leader at the time.
 He led many to faith in Christ and founded many local churches.
-He spoke of many meaningful relationships in the Churches.
+He spoke of many meaningful relationships in those Churches.

 It’s hard to be forgotten

 Imagine how it feels to be forgotten and deserted.

 Could you imagine Paul saying, “Well, I guess I’ll think twice before I sacrifice for these people again.”
 “After all I’ve done for them, this is how they treat me?”
 “I guess I know how much I am appreciated!”?